Go to content

 Production banner

-Methods of producing ceramic piggy banks
+Methods of shaping ceramic piggy banks

 1. On the potter’s wheel: This is modelling a piggy bank like a pot on a potter’s wheel.
 Potters are not too keen on making piggy banks this way.